GummyDonut/3d-origami-diagram-tool/README.md

 * Full Screen button
 * Mouse co-ordinate system, figure out which square you are on
 * label indicate size of grid
+* Loading Screen if things look funny on start

 ### Maybe read into for later